 School staff are trained to be aware of risk indicators of FGM identified in this section of the Appendix.
 Concerns about FGM outside of the mandatory reporting duty should be reported as per our school's child protection procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female pupils about going on a long holiday during the summer vacation period.
-There should also be consideration of potential risk to other girls in the family and practising community.
+There should also be consideration of potential risk to other girls in the family and practicing community.
+Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the police, including dialling 999 if appropriate.